• Skip to primary navigation

 Tip No. 1 – Wear socks!

 Wear a fresh pair of cotton socks daily.
 You will never remove boot odor wearing the same socks: they are a breeding ground for smells, especially in extreme temperatures.
 Wash your socks in warm water by hand or in a washing machine, and leave them to dry overnight.
+You can wear moisture wicking socks.
 Also popular these days are bamboo socks.

 Learn more in our guide to the best boot socks.